The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models: Exploring the Limitations of Latent Thinking

 \section{Exploring the Limitations of Latent Thinking}

-The previous two sections provide evidence that superposition only occurs in very limited set of scenarios: only from-scratch models manage to leverage superposition in their reasoning process.
-In this section, we propose an explanation and provide empirical evidence for this discrepancy based on two complementary phenomena.
+The previous two sections provide evidence that superposition only occurs in a very limited set of scenarios: only from-scratch models manage to leverage superposition in their reasoning process.
+In this section, we further investigate this discrepancy through two distinct lenses.
+First, we propose an explanation as to why superposition collapses in the training-free regime: next-token pretraining biases models to commit to a single token in its final layers, projecting superposed inputs onto a near-discrete representation.
+Second, we characterize \textit{when} learned superposition emerges in from-scratch models.
+We show empirically that width has a far greater effect than depth on performance and models' propensity to leverage latents.

-\paragraph{Models trained on next token prediction commit to a token in the last layers.}
+\paragraph{Models trained on next-token prediction commit to a token in the last layers.}

-\Cref{fig:attractor} shows the entropy across layers of a forced superposition where all tokens in the combination have uniform weight for Qwen2-1.5B.
+\Cref{fig:attractor} (left) shows, for Pythia-1B, the entropy across layers of a forced superposition where all tokens in the combination have uniform weight.
 Uniform weights are chosen to avoid the confound of soft tokens computed from peaky logit distributions.
 Moreover, we compare the pretrained model to a model with weights reinitialized at random to isolate the confound of the learning process and the architecture.
 Across different numbers of tokens in the mixture, the trend is clear: entropy drops rapidly when reaching the final layers.
 This contrasts sharply with the random weights baseline: here, the entropy remains high throughout.
-Given that this phenomena only occurs in the pretrained model, this suggests that the pretraining is the driving factor to the final-layer entropy collapse.
-We also note that fine-tuning does not seem to be enough to fix this issue; the last-layer entropy collapse persists when fine-tuning GPT2 using the Coconut methodology (see Appendix~\ref{app:coconut-logitlens}).
+That this phenomenon only occurs in the pretrained model suggests that the pretraining is the driving factor to the final-layer entropy collapse.
+We also note that fine-tuning does not seem to be enough to fix this issue; the last-layer entropy collapse persists when fine-tuning GPT-2 using the Coconut methodology (see \Cref{app:coconut-logitlens}).